moovweb/laptop/README.md

 * macOS El Capitan (10.11)
 * macOS Sierra (10.12)

-Older versions may work but aren't regularly tested.
+Older versions may work but are not regularly tested.
-Bug reports for older versions are welcome.
+Bug reports for older versions are welcome!

 Install
 -------